 - If using fresh chilli, remove the seeds and membranes and chop finely.

-- Heat sunflower oil in a large wok or frying pan and then add the chicken pieces.
-Fry gently until they turn golden (image 1 above).
-Don’t overcrowd the pan or they will release moisture and boil rather than fry.
+- Heat the sunflower oil in a large wok or frying pan and then add the chicken pieces.
+Fry gently until they turn golden (image 2 above).
+Don't overcrowd the pan or they will release moisture and boil rather than fry.
 Do this in batches if your pan is on the small side.
 Once browned, transfer the chicken to a plate and set aside.
+There's no need to cook the chicken completely - it will continue to cook once it gets added to the sauce.

 Cook the vegetables and make the sauce